Membrane Filtration Principles | Sterlitech Corporation

 Hydrophilic vs. Hydrophobic

 Once wetted, hydrophilic filters do not allow the free passage of gasses until the applied pressure exceeds the bubble point and the liquid is expelled from the pores of the membrane.
+Hydrophobic filters are water-averse and cannot be wetted with water.
+However, they will wet in low surface tension liquids, including organic solvents (alcohols), allowing aqueous solutions to pass through.

 Below are typical challenge organisms for specific membrane pore sizes: